|Photo by Terri Cage|

 Photo by Terri Cage

 Mining My Own’s pedigree certainly supports her as far as being a successful broodmare goes.
 Her sire, Smart Strike, is the damsire of such horses as the champion and Queen’s Plate Stakes (10F)-winning Inglorious, the Hollywood Gold Cup (GI, 10F)-winning First Dude, and the group two-winning Strong Return.
-The sire of her dam, Aspenelle, was the Canadian Hall of Famer Vice Regent, who has sired the dams of the Canadian Horse of the Year Benburb, the champion juvenile Boston Harbor, the Dubai World Cup (GI)-winning Captain Steve, the Canadian champion three-year-old Cryptocloser, and the champion older horse Victory Gallop.
-Recently, he has been the damsire of the Canadian champion three-year-old filly Eye of the Sphynx, the grade one-winning runners Jambalaya and To Honor and Serve, and the multiple graded stakes-winning Nates Mineshaft.
+The sire of her dam, Aspenelle, was the Canadian Hall of Famer Vice Regent, who has sired the dams of the Canadian Horse of the Year Benburb, the champion juvenile Boston Harbor, the Dubai World Cup (GI)-winning Captain Steve, the Canadian champion three-year-old Cryptocloser, the champion older horse Victory Gallop, the Canadian champion three-year-old filly Eye of the Sphynx, and the grade one-winning Jambalaya.

 Mining My Own, however, does not come from the strongest of dam lines, though hers is not one to sneeze at.
 The mare has already exceeded expectations in her success as a broodmare is certainly a broodmare anyone would be lucky to have in their broodmare band.